The Overland Track Tasmania – all you need to know before you go!

 Overland Track booking

 There’s a limited number of people that can start the Overland Track hike each day and you must book your permit well in advance if you are hiking between 01 November – 31 May.
-In this season you can only hike north to south and Overland Track bookings can be made online.
+In this season you can only hike north to south.
 The current fee is AUD 200 per person and you may add an info pack with a map and booklet that will be shipped to you.
 You’ll also need to buy an Tasmanian National Parks Pass, prices can be found here.
 Included in your info pack will also be a detailed Overland Track map which you can use for navigation.

 Overland Track gear list